fzao/pLACaudio/README.md

 License
 =======

-This package is provided under the GNU GPL license v3
+This software is provided under the GNU GPL license v3

 Contributions
 =============